tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 implementation of the Python language.
 Just-in-time (JIT) compilers are a different beast, and are described more below.

+The core thesis is: *types are very broad hints and they are sometimes lies*.

 ## It's not what you think

 A lot of people enjoy walking into discussions and saying things like "We have